SatishEppili/exterview-playwright-e2e/README.md

-🎯 End-to-End Automation Framework – Interview Workflow 📌 Overview
+E2E Automation – Interview Workflow

-This project implements an End-to-End UI Automation Framework using Playwright with TypeScript, following the Page Object Model (POM) design pattern.
+This project contains an End-to-End UI automation suite built using Playwright with TypeScript.

-The automation suite validates the complete interview workflow — from login to AI interview report validation — simulating a real-world recruiter and candidate journey.
+It automates the complete interview lifecycle — from login to interview report validation.

-The framework is designed with:

-Maintainability

-Stability

-Readability

-Real-world automation best practices
+The framework follows the Page Object Model (POM) to keep the test structure clean, reusable, and maintainable.

-🛠 Tech Stack
+Tech Stack

-Framework: Playwright
+Playwright

-Language: TypeScript
+TypeScript

-Design Pattern: Page Object Model (POM)
+Page Object Model (POM)

-Test Type: End-to-End UI Automation

-Execution Mode: Headed / Headless
+UI-based End-to-End Testing

-🧪 Test Coverage
+Test Coverage

-The following business workflow is automated:
+The following workflow is automated:

-Login with OTP
+Login using OTP

-Job Creation
+Create a Job

-Candidate Upload (Resume Upload)
+Upload Candidate Resume

-Interview Link Generation
+Generate Interview Link

-AI Interview Completion
+Complete AI Interview

-Interview Report Validation
+Validate Interview Report

-The automation simulates a full recruiter-to-candidate interview lifecycle.
+The goal was to simulate a realistic recruiter-to-candidate flow and validate the entire process through UI automation.

-📂 Project Structure
+Project Structure
-project-root/
-│
 ├── tests/
 │   └── E2e_workflows.spec.ts
 │